Voluntary vs. Statutory Licensing

 - Offering music videos to view or copy.
 Music videos are called “audiovisual works” and are licensed by the creator of the video.
 Often times the record company that produced the sound recording in the video owns the music video itself.
 Look for the © on the video for the copyright owner.
 Music videos are licensed for streaming or downloading by individual copyright owners.

 - Using a 30 second clip.
 Rumors abound that using 30 seconds or less of a song does not require a license.
 Not true.
-Although some uses of small amounts of music are considered fair use and do not require a license (see copyright section for a definition of fair use), generally speaking, the use of any part of a song requires a license.
+Although some uses of small amounts of music are considered fair use and do not require a license (see copyright section for a definition of fair use), generally speaking, the use of any part of a song requires a license, even if the use is less than 30 seconds.
 So, if you perform, reproduce or distribute clips, you should contact the sound recording copyright owner for a license.
 Note that offering clips on-demand does not qualify for a statutory license.

 - Selling compilation CDs.
-Many new businesses are offering consumers the ability to choose recordings and combine them on one CD.
+Some businesses are offering consumers the ability to choose recordings and combine them on one CD.
 In order to do that, the business needs a license to reproduce and distribute those recordings.
 These licenses are granted by individual copyright owners.

 - To offer digital downloads.
 If you want to offer digital downloads of music (whether they are for sale or not), you need a license.
+This includes services that “rip” or copy and download the music from a music video.
 Those licenses are granted by individual copyright owners.